 The registered members of the Centre include Lucie Nechvátalová, Michaela Stenzelová, Alžběta Dvořáková, Nikola Burdová, Tomáš Opat, Pavel Doubek, Jan Lhotský, and Monika Hanych.
 Our team of experts is wider, and you can read more about them below.

-Head of the Centre and Head of section International Politics, Business and Human Rights
+Head of the Centre and Editor of the Human Rights Bulletin

 Alžběta studied Security and Strategic Studies and International Relations at Masaryk University in Brno.
 Previously, she completed an internship at the Permanent Mission of the Czech Republic to the United Nations in New York, where she focused on international security and disarmament.
 She is also a successful graduate of the OSCE Scholarship for Peace and Security, which focused on arms control.
 She is interested in Pakistan and Afghanistan, disarmament, and non-proliferation of weapons of mass destruction.